ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryfield.md

-# TaxonomyEntry Field Type
+# TaxonomyEntry field type

-`TaxonomyEntry` is a general purpose Field Type that can store only one taxonomy entry (for example, tag or product category).
+`TaxonomyEntry` is a general purpose field type that can store only one taxonomy entry (for example, tag or product category).
 It's used as a parent for a tag or category.

 | Name           | Internal name         | Expected input |
 |----------------|-----------------------|----------------|
 | `TaxonomyEntry`| `ibexa_taxonomy_entry`| `array`|

-## PHP API Field Type
+## PHP API field type

 ### Input expectations